-The Airwave Health Monitoring Study was given ethics approval to be a Research Tissue Bank in August 2013 within the Imperial College Healthcare Trust Tissue Bank umbrella.
-This status will apply retrospectively to all samples and data that have been collected.
+The Airwave Health Monitoring Study was first given ethics approval to be a Research Tissue Bank in August 2013 within the Imperial College Healthcare Trust Tissue Bank umbrella.
+This status applies retrospectively to all samples and data that have been collected.

-If you have any queries or concerns about this please do not hesitate to email us at [email protected] OR call us on 02075943249.
+If you have any queries or concerns about this, please email us at [email protected] or call on 020 7594 2314.

 The primary aim of this tissue bank is to provide a resource for collaborative research aimed at devising new treatments and therapies for a range of medical conditions.
 More information on the research projects will be published on our website.